joachim-n/drupal-project-contrib-development/README.md

 The Switch to clone command makes this all simple to do:

 1. Your project has the drupal/drupal_cats package installed with Composer.
-2. Do `composer drupal-contrib-switch-clone drupal_cats`.
+2. Do `composer drupal-contrib:switch-clone drupal_cats`.
 This does the
    following:
     1. The drupal_cats git repository is cloned into the ./repos folder in your project.